silentorb/marloth-story/books/fairytale/part4.md

 short, I won't know what to expect if we enter the Library."

 James wasn't dissuaded.
 "If you don't know what to expect then there's no way to prepare for it.
-We'll just deal with that pickle when we come to it.
+We'll just deal with those problems when we face them.
 Right now, I need to get Adelle."

 "But she didn't respond well to you the last time.
 How will now be any different?"

 "Desperate times call for desperate measures.
-So far I've been cautious.
+So far I've been restrained.
 Now I'll do whatever it takes to get her to that library."

 "Cool!" said Fugue.
 "I want to be a part of that!"